getsolus/help-center-docs/docs/user/quick-start/installation/secure-boot.md

 If you already have Solus installed and wish to enable secure boot then there is one extra step you must perform BEFORE continuing with [Enrolling the Solus Certificate](#enrolling-the-solus-certificate) as normal.

-Firstly, you must confirm you have `clr-boot-manager, version: 3.2.12, release: 29` installed, run `eopkg info clr-boot-manager` to confirm this.
+Firstly, you must confirm you have `clr-boot-manager, version: 3.2.12, release: 29` (or later) installed, run `eopkg info clr-boot-manager` to confirm this.
 This version of `clr-boot-manager` will have created a new UEFI boot entry on your machine called `Solus Linux Bootloader` that can be booted from with Secure Boot enabled.

 :::note Before continuing, it is important to note the screenshots provided here are for example only, your UEFI firmware interface will almost certainly look different.
 :::